goat-community/goat-docs/docs/toolbox/geoanalysis/aggregate_polygons.md

 # Aggregate Polygons

-The **Aggregate Polygons** tool can be used to **aggregate data from one polygon layer to another** and therewith providing valuable insights into spatial patterns and relationships.
+The **Aggregate Polygon** tool performs statistical analysis of polygons, e.g. count, sum, min or max, and **aggregates the information on polygons**.

 ## 1. Explanation